cjmcdonald42/fiveRoomDungeon/docs/README.md

 ### Dependancies
 This project uses two libraries:
-- the Random Library which is loaded as part of the standard Python package
+- the Random Library to provide the many versions of random dice rolls.
+This library is loaded as part of the standard Python package,
 - the Colorama library to provide colorized text output to the console.
 Colorama is not part of the standard Python package and can be installed via PIP using this command:
     ```